 PFF fellows learn about the broad range of faculty roles and responsibilities by visiting nearby cluster campuses, working closely with a mentor at one of five partner institutions, and attending colloquia at Duke on critical issues in academia, such as academic freedom, tenure, campus governance, teaching, service, and gender issues.

 Typically about 25 to 30 PFF fellows are selected annually, including up to five postdoctoral fellows.
 The program follows the academic calendar, and we expect those selected as fellows to participate fully during the entire academic year.

 Each spring, The Graduate School holds an information session about the Preparing Future Faculty program led by current PFF fellows.
-This year, the information session will be on May 1, 2018 at 3:00 in French Family Science Center 2231.
+This year, the information session will be on May 1, 2019 at 3:00 in Perkins 217.
 Register for the information session.

 To apply to PFF, you can get complete instructions and a link to submit your application here:

 Hugh Crumley, PhD